 There are so many toadally cool details!
 Every time I visit The Wizarding World of Harry Potter at Universal Studios Hollywood, I see something magical that I hadn’t noticed before!

 Have you found any hidden gems of The Wizarding World of Harry Potter that get you hopping with excitement?
-Share the in the comments below.
-I'll drop another hidden gem on you: You can save up to $37 when you purchase discount Universal Studios Hollywood tickets through Undercover Tourist!
+Share them in the comments below.
+I'll drop another hidden gem on you: You can save up to $50 when you purchase discount Universal Studios Hollywood tickets through Undercover Tourist!
 Woohoo!

 Related: Guide to The Wizarding World of Harry Potter at Universal Studios Hollywood